 9.4 If I want to register a gTLD solely to promote my own brand and undertake my own marketing plans, can I refuse applications for second level domains from my competitors?
-Can I also refuse applications for second level domains from to be cybersquatters or scammers?
+Can I also refuse applications for second level domains from individuals who appear to be cybersquatters or scammers?